‘Mr. Robot’ Will End After Its Fourth Season

 Cable network USA has revealed that it is wrapping up its critically-acclaimed drama Mr. Robot upon the conclusion of its fourth season, currently scheduled to air sometime in 2019.
 The final season will be expanded, giving the show 12 episodes to create a suitable finale for the well-received production, as reported by the Hollywood Reporter.

 One factor for ending Mr. Robot is the skyrocketing career of its star Rami Malek.
 Malek has gone from a relatively unknown commodity when the show launched in 2015 to a bankable star.
 Malek will be expecting an Oscar nomination for his upcoming performance of Freddie Mercury in the upcoming film Bohemian Rhapsody, which is already generating rave reviews.
-Malek received an Emmy in 2016 for Oustanding Lead Actor in a Drama Series after his performance in Mr. Robot.
+Malek received an Emmy in 2016 for Outstanding Lead Actor in a Drama Series after his performance in Mr. Robot.
 The cast also features Christian Slater, who has received several Emmy nominations for his role on the show.

 The creator and showrunner of Mr. Robot, Sam Esmail, released a statement addressing the ending of the show.